-- 1.When cool, position rack in oven. - 2.Push in and turn OVEN TEMP knob to desired temperature. - 3.Place food in center of oven, allowing a minimum of 2 inches between utensil and oven walls.

-4. Check food for doneness at minimum time in recipe.
-Cook longer if necessary.
+- 1. When cool, position rack in oven. - 2.Push in and turn OVEN TEMP knob to desired temperature. - 3.Place food in center of oven, allowing a minimum of 2 inches between utensil and oven walls. - Check food for doneness at minimum time in recipe.
+Cook longer if necessary. - 5.Remove food from the oven and turn the OVEN TEMP knob to OFF.